tsparticles/tsparticles/bundles/fireworks/README.md

 The `fireworks` has only a single `options` object parameter, with the following properties:

+- `background` String: The background color of the canvas, it can be any valid CSS color, can be transparent as well.
 - `brightness` Number or { min: number; max: number; }: The brightness offset applied to the particles color, from -100 to 100.
 - `colors` String or _Array&lt;String&gt;_: An array of color strings, in the HEX format... you know, like `#bada55`.